auraphp/Aura.Dispatcher/README.md

 ## Intercessory Dispatch Methods

-Sometimes your classes will have an intercessory method that picks an action to run, either on itself or on another object. _Aura.Dispatcher_ provides an _InvokeMethodTrait_ to invoke a method on an object using named parameters.
+Sometimes your classes will have an intercessory method that picks an action to run, either on itself or on another object.
+This package provides an _InvokeMethodTrait_ to invoke a method on an object using named parameters.
 (The _InvokeMethodTrait_ honors protected and private scopes.)